nr-amine/Distributed-KMS/README.md

 ## Side Note

-- **No transport security (HTTP only).** Right now shares are sent over plain HTTP.
+- Right now shares are sent over plain HTTP.
 Which largely defeats the purpose of secret sharing.
 Switching to HTTPS is the obvious next step before this would be usable irl.

 ## Project Context